 Rome Foundation Research Program

-The Rome Foundation has a 9-year history of sponsoring research.
-The goals of the research program have been three-fold: (1) to test the validity of the diagnostic criteria so that revisions to the criteria can be empirically based; (2) to increase knowledge of the prevalence and epidemiology of the FGIDs, especially in non-Western countries, in order to provide new insights into pathophysiology; and (3) to interest young investigators in research and clinical practice in the area of functional gastrointestinal disorders (FGIDs) and motility disorders.
+The Rome Foundation has a 15-year history of sponsoring research and recognizing outstanding publications on the functional gastrointestinal disorders.
+The goals of the research program have been three-fold: (1) to test the validity of the diagnostic criteria so that revisions to the criteria can be empirically based; (2) to increase knowledge of the prevalence and epidemiology of the FGIDs, especially in non-Western countries, in order to provide new insights into pathophysiology; and (3) to interest young investigators in research and clinical practice in the area of functional gastrointestinal (FGIDs) and motility disorders.

 Rome Foundation Research Award

-The Rome Foundation established a Research Committee in January 2007, chaired by William Whitehead and Enrico Corazziari.
+The Rome Foundation established a Research Committee in January 2007, which is currently chaired by William Whitehead and Uday Ghoshal.
 This committee was charged with (1) developing guidelines for an annual research award program, (2) overseeing the process of soliciting applications and reviewing them, and (3) monitoring progress of grants awarded through semiannual reports from awardees.
 The guidelines (approved May 2007) specify that one or more awards of up to $50,000 will be given annually.
-Preference will be given to applications that (1) test the validity and/or utility of the Rome III diagnostic criteria, (2) assess the epidemiology of functional GI and motility disorders, or (3) advance knowledge of outcome assessment or trial design for FGID treatment trials.
+The award may not be used for indirect costs.
 Applications will be reviewed by an independent review panel and Rome Foundation Board members are not eligible to apply.

-The Rome Foundation established the Best Published Research Article in Functional GI and Motility Disorders Award in memory of Ray E. Clouse, MD, a gastroenterologist and scholar at Washington University School of Medicine and a devoted member of the Rome Foundation.
+The Rome Foundation established a $1000 prize for the Best Published Research Article in Functional GI and Motility Disorders Award in memory of Ray E. Clouse, MD, a gastroenterologist and scholar at Washington University School of Medicine and a devoted member of the Rome Foundation.
+Dr. Clouse was a pioneer in the use of antidepressants to treat functional gastrointestinal disorders.

 2010 Rome Foundation Fellows